-Question 1 in the Character and Fitness section of the application requires candidates to report any disciplinary action taken against them at any college or university; Question 2, any academic probation, warning, suspension and/or dismissal.
-Questions 3-5 are about specific violations of law, including any traffic violation resulting in a fine over $200, or which resulted in revocation or suspension of a candidate’s driver’s license.
+Question 1 in the Character and Fitness section of the application requires candidates to report any disciplinary action taken against them by any college or university.
+Question 2 refers to any academic probation, warning, suspension and/or dismissal related to academic performance.
+Questions 3-5 are about specific violations of law, including any traffic violation resulting in a fine over $200 or which resulted in revocation or suspension of a candidate’s driver’s license.

 Applicants must respond completely and accurately to all questions on the law school application.
 Please note that the existence of a criminal history will not, by itself, disqualify an applicant for admission.